 You can solve this problem using financing to pay expenses while waiting for invoice payments.
 One of the best financing options for janitorial companies is invoice factoring.
 Factoring is available for small companies and provides an advance for your slow-paying invoices.
 You can use the advance to pay company expenses and service new clients.

 Does your company need financing?

 Does your janitorial company need invoice financing?
 We are a leading factoring company and can offer competitive terms.
-Click here for a quote or call (877) 300 3258.
+Click here for a quote or call us toll-free at (877) 300 3258.